publu/qidao_liquidity_matrix/README.md

 The rubric takes into account various onchain data such as token holders, number of transactions, and token age, as well as global liquidity information such as marketcap, trading volume, price volatility, and more.

+Pricing data for Qi and Mai tickers brought to you by [DIA](https://www.diadata.org/), a decentralized, open-source oracle protocol.

-Brought to you with love by the Spicy Muad'dib.
+Brought to you with love by Spicy Muad'dib.